aiidateam/aiida-common-workflows/aiida_common_workflows/workflows/relax/README.md

 The file `submission_templete.py` is a file that a hypothetical user should launch in order to complete the task of running the relaxation of a structure.
 The submission structure is code agnostic, demonstrating the first proof-of-concept of a common workflow interface.

-The submission requires the call of the method `get_builder` of the <Code>RelaxInputsGenerator.
+The submission requires the call of the method `get_builder` of the `<Code>RelaxInputsGenerator`.
 This methods accepts in inputs:
 * `structure`.
 The structure to be relaxed, an AiiDA `StructureData`

 * `calc_engines`.
 A python dictionary containing the code and computational resources to use for completing the task.
 Some implementations might require more then one step (eventually code) to complete the relaxation.